Sand Dollars: Thriving on Tourism

 Tourism makes possible many treasured Carteret County amenities:

-• More than 100 local restaurants are ready to serve you year round.
+- More than 100 locally owned restaurants are ready to serve you year round.

 The Future